georgepaul171/Research-Project/bpd/10June/AEH_Mathematical_Documentation.md

    where:
    - `tau > 0` is the global shrinkage parameter
-   - `beta > 0` is the adaptive regularization strength
+   - `beta > 0` is the adaptive regularisation strength

 3. **Combined Prior**: